ddsjoberg/gtsummary/cran-comments.md

 ## Additional Comments

 Apologies for the submission so shortly after the last release: an important bug fix didn't make into the released version.
 Thank you for your time!
+Much appreciated!